Politecnico di Torino ESSENTIAL

 Samuele Meschini

 Samuele Meschini was born in Terni, Italy, in 1994.
 He received the Bachelor degree in Energy Engineering at Politecnico di Torino in 2016, and the M.S degree in Energy and Nuclear Engineering at the end of the POLY2NUC joint program between Politecnico di Torino and Politecnico di Milano, in 2019.
 In 2019 he won a PhD scholarship funded by ENI for the investigation of ARC fusion reactor safety.
 His interests include neutronics, thermal-hydraulics, system-level analyses and machine learning techniques for safety applications.
+He is expert on the Tritium fuel cycle for fusion reactors.
+Currently he is a postdoc at the MIT PSFC.
+Polito Page Researchgate Linkedin

 Stefano Segantin